-As part of the ‘discovery’ phase, we undertook calls with United Utilities’ Catchment Controllers (employees responsible for managing the sites), to better understand each site’s unique offering.
+As part of the ‘discovery’ phase, our creative team, LoveThat, undertook calls with United Utilities’ Catchment Controllers (employees responsible for managing the sites), to better understand each site’s unique offering.
 These calls provided valuable insight and an in-depth viewpoint from those who spend most time at a site, and also have direct contact with locals and visitors.

 How we assisted

 In developing content, we adopted a visitor first approach and to highlight the benefits of being in nature.
 We used storytelling, to deliver powerful and emotive messages in our video work and podcast content.

 Our ‘hero’ video took an ‘epic’ approach, showcasing the breadth of sites on offer.
 We also showcased the vital role of Catchment Controllers using a ‘mini video’ series adopting a ‘day in the life of’ approach, which incorporated messaging aimed at positively changing visitor behaviour to better protect environment, from walking dogs on leads to preventing wildfires.

 Launched during Mental Health Awareness Week, a podcast on Davyhulme Millenium Nature Reserve was released discussing wellbeing benefits of exploring the great outdoors.
 The podcast involved a mix of contributors and notably included Rugby League World Cup mental health ambassador Robbie Hunter-Paul and ITV’s Kerrie Gosney as guest speakers.
 Further podcasts are currently in production focusing on the themes of nature and partnership initiatives.